-[Subs.
-(1) amended by s.
-5 of Act No. 15 of 2011.]

-- (2) The norms and standards contemplated in subsection (1) must provide for, but not be limited to, the following:

-- (a) In respect of school infrastructure, the availability of-

-- (i) classrooms;

-- (ii) electricity;

-- (iii) water;

-- (iv) sanitation;

-- (v) a library;

-- (vi) laboratories for science, technology, mathematics and life sciences;

-- (vii) sport and recreational facilities;

-- (viii) electronic connectivity at a school; and

-- (ix) perimeter security;

-- (b) in respect of the capacity of a school-

-- (i) the number of teachers and the class size;

-- (ii) quality of performance of a school;

-- (iii) curriculum and extracurricular choices;

-- (iv) classroom size; and

-- (v) utilisation of available classrooms of a school;

-- (c) in respect of provision of learning and teaching support material, the availability of-

-- (i) stationery and supplies;

-- (ii) learning material;

-- (iii) teaching material and equipment;

-- (iv) science, technology, mathematics and life sciences apparatus;

-- (v) electronic equipment; and

-- (vi) school furniture and other school equipment.

-- (3) When determining policy in terms of sections 5 (5) and 6 (2) a governing body must comply with the norms

-and standards contemplated in subsection (1).
+- (1) The Minister may, after consultation with the Minister of Finance and the Council of Education Ministers, by regulation prescribe minimum uniform norms and standards for- - (a) school infrastructure; - (b) capacity of a school in respect of the number of learners a school can admit; and - (c) the provision of learning and teaching support material.[S 5A(1) amended by s 5 of Act 15 of 2011 with effect from 19 September 2011.] - (2) The norms and standards contemplated in subsection (1) must provide for, but not be limited to, the following: - (a) In respect of school infrastructure, the availability of- - (i) classrooms; - (ii) electricity; - (iii) water; - (iv) sanitation; - (v) a library; - (vi) laboratories for science, technology, mathematics and life sciences;

+(VII) sport and recreational raciities, (viii) electronic connectivity at a school; and (ix) perimeter security; (b) in res in respect of the capacity of a school- (i) the number of teachers and the class size; (ii) quality of performance of a school; (iii) curriculum and extra-curricular choices; (iv) classroom size; and (v) utilisation of available classrooms of a school; (c) in respect of provision of learning and teaching support material, the availability of- (i) stationery and supplies; (ii) learning material; (iii) teaching material and equipment; (iv) science, technology, mathematics and life sciences apparatus; (v) electronic equipment; and (vi) school furniture and other school equipment.
+When determining policy in terms of sections 5(5) and 6(2) a governing body must comply with the norms and standards contemplated in subsection (1). and normal and standards contemplated in subscition (1).